MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-enterprise-sync-configure-and-troubleshoot.md

 This article provides troubleshooting steps for the most commonly encountered sync issues.
 It also includes the recommended tools for gathering the logs needed for troubleshooting.

 > [!NOTE]
-> Applies to Microsoft Edge version 77 and above unless otherwise noted.
+> Applies to Microsoft Edge version 77 or later unless otherwise noted.

 ## Overview